neallred/scriptured/README.md

-# Verily
+# Scriptured
-High precision and recall scripture searchng for the web.
+High precision and recall scripture searching for the web.